-It's been challenging but I worked out a regime that meets my needs.
+It's been challenging, but I developed a regime that meets my needs.
 Dancing and Zumba allow me to go at my own pace, adapt routines if necessary and take as many water breaks to cool down as I need.
-I also don't have a team relying on me, like I did when I played field hockey, so I'm not worried about letting anyone down.
+I also don't have a team relying on me as I did with field hockey, so I'm not worried about letting anyone down.

-Living with multiple conditions can be exhausting and mentally draining, so I take the attitude that as I can't change the situation, I must find ways of managing it.
+Living with multiple conditions can be exhausting and mentally draining.
+I take the attitude that as I can't change the situation, I must find ways of managing it.

 Support from my family and friends to implement this management plan always helps.
 So does a good relationship and open dialogue with all my healthcare teams.